 - If you are in the high-risk group, avoid exposures to grocery stores and pharmacies.

 Stay home when you are sick.
-If you have a fever, sore throat, cough or other infectious symptoms please quarantine yourself.
-You can call us or do a virtual visit with us through Telemedicine, but we are recommending staying out of doctors’ offices, urgent care centers or ER unless there is severe shortness of breath or any other life-threating issue.
+If you have a fever, sore throat, cough or other infectious symptoms please quarantine yourself.?
+You can call us or do a virtual visit with us through Telemedicine, but we are recommending staying out of doctors’ offices, urgent care centers or ER unless there is severe shortness of breath or any other life-threatening issue.

 - Self-quarantine if you have returned from international travel